 - An outline of “dos” and “don’ts” when applying the brand

 It’s important to remember that your guidelines are just that – guides.
 They don’t need to restrain creativity, but rather help nurture a cohesive vision.

 Whether you’re developing or maintaining a company brand, it’s essential that you understand and follow the instructions.
-When your Swedish furniture tilts and wobbles, you can fix it in an afternoon, but repairing a brand could take years.
-It’s far easier to do it right the first time – your brand, your audience and your Star Wars action figures will thank you for it.
+When your Swedish furniture tilts and wobbles, you can fix it in an afternoon; repairing a brand could take years.
+It’s far easier to do it right the first time – your brand, your audience and your Star Wars action figures will thank you for it!

-Our expert team of creatives would love to work with you to craft a compelling, strategic and memorable brand for your company or organization.
-Reach out to get started today.
+Our expert team of creatives would love to work with you in crafting your brand to be compelling, strategic and memorable.
+Reach out to get started today!